 Though some air purifiers are better than others, a note to remember when you are looking for one is that the process can involve a lot of trial and error before you find a good device.
 This means that you should only get a device if you are sure you have a money back guarantee.

-Many devices do have a guarantee and warranty, and all the ones I recommend here do if you get them from a reliable supplier.
-Accordingly, in the event that you try one and it does not work out for you, you can return it and try any of the others easily but rest assured for all the devices recommended here you won't have to do this.
-I have done the due diligence and to the best of my knowledge, if the device you get is in good condition and if you use it correctly, all the devices I suggest here work and will improve your indoor air quality.
+Many devices do have a guarantee and warranty, and rest assured all the ones I recommend here do if you get them from a reliable supplier.
+Accordingly, in the event that you try one and it does not work out for you, you can return it easily and try another option I have done the due diligence and to the best of my knowledge, if the device you get is in good condition and if you use it correctly, all the devices I suggest here work and will improve your indoor air quality.

-Winix 5500 - more detail at Amazon: The Winix air purifier is extremely well priced for what it can get rid of from your air.
+Winix 5500 - see it at Amazon: The Winix air purifier is extremely well priced for what it can get rid of from your air.
 You can get rid of both particulate matter and gases including odors (e.g. cigarette smoke) and VOCs (volatile organic compounds) as it contains a carbon filter in addition to the true-HEPA filter.
 What's more you can control this device from the comfort of your bed using a remote.

 The Winix 5500 does make a bit of noise when sucking air into its core on its highest speed but it has night mode speed which allows the device to run silently and continue to purify your air while you sleep.
 This purifier detects the level of pollution in your air and automatically adjusts itself when set on auto mode to increase its air re-circulation rate and clean your air faster if it gets more polluted.

 Its good for asthma relief, allergy sufferers, and if anyone in your home has multiple chemical sensitivities (MCS).
 Most importantly it is safe for the babies room and also around pets.
 The main shortfall with the Winix 5500 is that its limited to rooms smaller than 360 sq ft.